turanszkij/mini-ai/README.md

 - You can resize the window to set your generation resolution by dragging the window bounds, or choosing from  resolution presets in the right-click menu.
 - You can use Ctrl+C and Ctrl+V to copy images from/to the mini-ai application.
 - You can create a seed.txt and write your random seed in there if you would like to fix the generation seed.
-- You can save image as .ico to use for an application icon, it will have multiple resolutions embedded in the file.
+- You can save any image as `.ico` to use for a windows application icon, it will have multiple resolutions embedded in the file.

 ## How to build
 - Run build.bat (requires Visual Studio C++ build tools to be installed)